SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-04-wastewater-corona-virus-rna-vs-medical-loads.md

 [Previously](https://www.someweekendreading.blog/coronavirus-winter-of-our-discontent/),
 we mentioned there were data showing the level of coronavirus RNA in metro Boston wastewater, and speculated that it might be predictive of medical loads like hospitalization and death rates.
-The truth turns out to be _weirder_ than that.
-Comme d'habitude.
+The truth turns out to be _weirder_ than that (comme d'habitude).

 Let's&hellip;
 [_avoid_ further election anxiety](https://www.balloon-juice.com/2020/11/04/wednesday-morning-open-thread-settle-down-support-the-ongoing-count/),